eviltester/thingifier/challenger/info/challenges/how-to/post_challenger_201.md

 ~~~~~~~~

 _NOTE: the first version of apichallenger.jar had a bug where the `X-CHALLENGER` header would be repeated.
 In theory this wouldn't make any real difference, but these are the types of bugs which can cause applications issues, particularly if the values were different.
-It is always worth reading the headers carefully to make sure they are as we expect._
+It is always worth reading the headers carefully to make sure they are as we expect.
+This type of issue is more severe on the server side, so is worth testing for.
+It can cause the server side to only validate one of the headers, but potentially allow unvalidated data to be processed.
+This can also be quite hard to generate because often our tooling prevents us from generating invalid requests._